AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

   Calculate the possible words pairs that have been encrypted.
 Try and determine which of the pairs correspond to the secret message.

-  You should NOT try to crack the secret key.
+  You should NOT try to crack the secret key directly.

   For your convenience, an English dictionary has been provided and imported into the script.
 You can read all words of length *n* using: